 Combined Baccalaureate/Doctor of Osteopathic Medicine Degree Program (B.S./D.O.)

-The combined program enables students to achieve B.S./D.O. degrees in seven years rather than the traditional eight.
-Specifically, in order for a student to be considered for acceptance to the College of Osteopathic Medicine and invited for a personal interview, the student must complete the College of Osteopathic Medicine Admissions application and meet the following criteria:
+The combined program enables a student to achieve both a B.S. degree and a D.O. degree in seven years rather than the traditional eight.
+Specifically, in order for a student to be considered for acceptance to the College of Osteopathic Medicine and invited for a personal interview, the student must complete the AACOMAS application and meet the following criteria:

-- Completion date of application package – Feb.
-1 preceding August start (must include MCAT score).
+- Completion date of application package – February 1 preceding August start (must include MCAT score).

 Other seven-year bachelor's degree agreements have been established with the State University of New York (at Geneseo, New Paltz, Plattsburgh, and Old Westbury); the City University of New York (at Hunter College, Lehman College, and Queens College); Adelphi University, Albany College of Pharmacy and Health Sciences; St. John’s University; St. Bonaventure University; Arkansas State University; Ouachita Baptist University; William Baptist College; University of Central Arkansas; and the University of Memphis.
 Students are selected based on the application criteria stated above.
 For further information, contact the Admissions Office of the specific college.